letsdrink/ouzo/docs/documentation/tests.rst

     StreamStub::$body = 'some content';

-* When you finished using stream you must unregistered them:
+* When you're finished using stream you must unregistered it:

 ::